forest512/LinuxExercise/GrepLearn/README.md

 ## Some examples to use linux command 'grep'
-Execute the file Alltest.sh in this directory and learn the effects of it.
+The picture show the input-command and the output-effect about the command 'grep'.

+The file Alltest.sh also can be executed directly to show the output of various commands about 'grep'.